 The dimensions for the base of the shed will be based on the dimensions of the Addition Bike Store, which has been described by Bike Radar as, “the best bike storage we have ever seen”.
-With assignment in hand, Montgomery got to work and explained to us the process of making a solid concrete base, for the Addition shed.
+With the assignment in hand, Stuart got to work and explained to us the process of making a solid concrete base, for the Addition shed.

 Stage 1: Where to put it?

-“The Addition bike store is 1800mm x 800mm So I will be looking for a space around 2 meters x 1 meter for the actual unit, then a further 2 meters in front of the unit to allow easy access.
+“The Addition bike store is 1800mm x 800mm So I will be looking for space around 2 meters x 1 meter for the actual unit, then a further 2 meters in front of the unit to allow easy access.
 An area has been allocated already this is not an ideal area, there are many tree roots and lumps of rock in the way.
 The shed base needs to be bigger than the shed to ensure there is sufficient room to insert the optional ground bolts.”